 If you’re already set up with a barcode system and it’s working well for you, there’s not really a reason to change over.
 It can be time-consuming and expensive to convert from one type of code to another, so unless you really want that functionality, there’s nothing wrong with maintaining the status quo.

 It’s important to choose a system that works best for your business, so if you’re starting from the ground up, it’s often good to choose the more flexible, feature-filled option.
 In this case, that would be QR codes.
-Barcodes and QR codes are both typically highly preferable to manual systems where you’re checking everything in and out by hand.
-They’re both effective and accurate, so both can benefit you.
+Barcodes and QR codes are both typically highly preferable to manual systems where you’re tracking all of your inventory by hand.
+They’re both effective and accurate, so both can benefit your business.

-Sortly inventory management software offers barcode and QR code features
+Sortly inventory software offers barcode and QR code features

 Download Sortly free on iOS and Android: